observablehq/plot/README.md

 A suitable legend is returned for the chart’s scale name: *color*, *r*, or *opacity*.

-Categorical and ordinal color legends are rendered as swatches.
+Categorical and ordinal color legends are rendered as swatches, unless *options*.**legend** is set to "ramp".

 The swatches can be configured with the following options:
 * *options*.**columns** - the number of swatches per row